-HOW TO REPORT OUTAGES
+HOW TO BEST REPORT AN OUTAGE

 The very best way to quickly report an outage is to use your PUD Smart Hub account.
 The SmartHub app integrates your reporting directly with our software system to help us isolate the problem and restore your power.
 In addition to being able to pay online and view daily & past usage data, Smart Hub users can click the “REPORT AN OUTAGE” box in the top right corner to instantly & easily report power loss.
 After you check your breakers, of course.

-More Information on What to Do During an Outage
+What to Do During an Outage

 - Be persistent if you cannot get through.
 Your information could be critical in helping us identify where to deploy crews and fix the problem.
 If power is not restored within 2 hours, consider calling us back to inquire when to expect it to return.